JonathanLangton1/citrus-lime-cloudmt-product-automation/README.md

 # Citrus Lime Cloud MT Product Automation
 By default, if you create a product on Cloud POS, the product will sync through to Cloud MT, but requires additional information to activate the product on the website.
-There is currently no bulk CSV functionality on Cloud MT.
+There is currently no bulk import functionality on Cloud MT.

 This Python script will take a .xlsx input (see [products_example.xlsx](products_example.xlsx)) and activate the products on Cloud MT for you.

 ## Workflow:
-Load CSV file, and for each product, do the below:
+Load products.xlsx file, and for each product, do the below:

 1. Enter description
 2. Insert product image